 There is, however, some hope that the fog of fear and panic created by the coronavirus will end soon.
 How soon?
 Only time can tell.
 But with some Indian cities coming out of the lockdown, and some business and individual freedoms being returned to people, we might see our cities wake up from slumber in the next few weeks.
 Albeit, in a staggered manner.

 Where do we go from here?

 As cities come back to life a little at a time, so will human traffic.
 Factories, businesses, and schools, among other gatherings will restart.
 Yet, as responsible citizens, we cannot simply go back to life as we know it.
+We cannot commute to work the way we used to.
 There’s always a chance that Covid-19 will reappear if we slack off in upholding public safety.
 So we must accept constant vigilance as the new normal until a vaccine is found.
 Governments and individuals alike must stay agile and put a hard stop to prevent any subsequent waves.

 One of the important factors in containing the spread and the second wave is to find an effective solution on how to mobilise people, especially for the manufacturing and service delivery sector, while maintaining the desired distancing norms.

 India’s policy response to the pandemic, including the fiscal stimulus package and the proactive decision to pursue a nationwide lockdown to stem the spread of the virus and to save lives has been commended worldwide.